-There’s currently no available hard data on impacted rural areas.
+There’s no recent hard data available on impacted rural areas.
 However, according to a 2001 report by The Rural School and Community Trust, in 85% of rural elementary schools across five states, some children had to ride more than 30 minutes to get to school, and in 25% of schools, the longest rides were over an hour.
 This long commute time takes away from the amount of time students can spend on their actual studies at home.

 The quality of rural schools can also be a problem.
 A 2017 report by the College Board says schools in remote areas often have a hard time attracting the best teachers, they tend to lack broadband Internet access, and they’re less likely to offer advanced placement (AP) courses in high school.
 According to Frontline Education, third-graders in rural schools who score in the top 10th of their class for reading ability trail several points behind their peers in urban and suburban areas.
 And according to both sources, while rural students are more likely to graduate from high school than urban students and roughly on a par with suburban ones, they’re less likely to go on to college than either group.

 Although rural schools lag behind urban ones in many ways, their problems aren’t always visible to parents.
 Their relative isolation gives parents less opportunity to compare their local school to others.
 In the 2018 Pew demographics survey, city residents were more likely to express concern about the quality of local K-12 schools than those in either rural or suburban areas.